z4ziad/Autonomous_Robotics_I-VSLAM-ECE-CMU/README.md

 # Setting up VSLAM for Autonomous Robotics I, ECE, CMU
 This repo explains how to set up Isaac ROS VSLAM in Docker after installing and running Isaac ROS Object Detection and Object Tracking on Assignment 8 in Autonomous Robotics I. This is Part 1 of the VSLAM.
-In part 2, we move the robots with a gamepad controller to create a map of the robot and test its localization ability.
+In part 2, we move the robots with a gamepad controller to create a map of the robot's environment and test its localization ability.

 ## Assumptions
 You completed Assignment 8 with Object Tracking with YOLOv8 in Docker on Jetson Orin Nano and the RealSense 435i camera.